dibgerge/ml-coursera-python-assignments/README.md

 Each assignment is contained in a separate folder.
 For example, assignment 1 is contained within the folder `Exercise1`.
 Each folder contains two files:
  - The assignment `jupyter` notebook, which has a `.ipynb` extension.
 All the code which you need to write will be written within this notebook.
- - A python module `utils.py` which contains some helper functions needed for the assignment.
-Functions within the `utils` module are called from the python notebook.
+ - A Python module `utils.py` which contains some helper functions needed for the assignment.
+Functions within the `utils` module are called from the Python notebook.
 You do not need to modify or add any code to this file.

 ## Requirements

-These assignments has been tested and developed using the following libraries:
+These assignments have been tested and developed using the following libraries:

     - python==3.6.4
     - numpy==1.13.3